fankandin/AutoAdmin-Yii-Extension/ReadMe.md

 ##Setup

+###Quick start

+You may download the special [exemplary pack](http://palamarchuk.info/download/AutoAdmin_exemplary_distributive.zip) which is a very good solution for **quick start**.
+It contains full directories structure, configs, controllers and SQL dump.

+###Manual start

 _*Note:* There are several enhancements in version 1.1 that have simplified setup process.
 So for setup of previous versions see an appropriate ReadMe._

 There are only two steps to install the AutoAdmin extension: